 1. At the Oregon City Library Children's Help Desk, pick up and complete a printed DPIL brochure.

 2. Leave the brochure in the Application box or mail it to the OC Library Foundation.

 3. A DPIL volunteer will process your application, and once accepted your child will begin to receive books to your home within approximately 8 - 10 weeks, depending on submittal date.

 At this time the Oregon City Public Library is closed.
 The only way to sign up your child is online through the DPIL website.
 Shipping of all books may be delayed.

 Once enrolled, the child will receive one free, high quality, age appropriate book delivered to your home once a month, until the child turns 5 years of age!
 The month your child turns 5, they will receive a final "graduation" book.

-Due to processing time, we do not encourage applications for birthdates earlier than March 2015.
-This is due to the fact that the child will only receive a welcome book in February 2020 and a graduation book in March 2020, the month the child turns 5.
+Due to processing time, we do not encourage applications for birth dates earlier than September 2015.
+This is due to the fact that a child born in September 2015 will only receive a welcome book in August 2020 and a graduation book in September 2020, the month the child turns 5.

 You live in the Oregon City Library Service Area

 The DPIL Volunteer will use your address to determine if you live in the Oregon City Library service area.
 If you do not live in the Oregon City Library service area, click here to visit the Imagination Library website to locate your local chapter.

 Different book selections are sent throughout the month.
 Each age category is sent a different book.
 Example: Your first child (age 2) is sent "Book A" and your second child (age 4) is sent "Book B." Book A may arrive on the 6th of the month and Book B may arrive on the 15th of the month, so you may want to explain to your children in advance that books arrive at different times throughout the month.